ManojNaik2712/smartpower-system/README.md

 # SmartPower System

-SmartPower System is a Spring Boot-based microservices project that enables power distribution companies to manage users, monitor outages, process user payments, and handle complaints efficiently.
-Built using a modular architecture with JWT-based authentication, Kafka for event-driven communication, and integrated Swagger documentation.
+SmartPower System is a Spring Boot-based microservices project designed to modernize and streamline electricity management for power distribution companies, especially in rural areas.
+It offers secure JWT-based user authentication, real-time outage notifications via SMS and email using Kafka-driven event communication, and allows users to make payments and submit complaints easily.
+With location-based pincode mapping, admins can notify users in specific areas about outages or faults, and users can report issues directly to their local admin.
+The system bridges the communication gap for users who may not have access to email but rely on SMS, ensuring timely updates and efficient resolution of electricity-related concerns.
+Integrated Swagger documentation and modular architecture make it scalable, maintainable, and suitable for real-world deployment.

 ---